 It’s Monday!
 And sometimes to get through the week you need to have something to look forward to.
-Maybe it could be these Carne Asada Fries.
+Maybe it could be these amazing Carne Asada Fries.
 They are pretty easy to make – and very much so worth it.
 The good thing is you can also use any leftover ingredients and just have delicious tacos the next day.
-Win win!
+Do NOT skip out on the carne asada recipe we have, it takes this dish to the next level.
+Seriously!
 Also – you can make these with tater tots or waffle fries if that is your thing. :) I personally might go for waffle fries because they have a bigger landscape for asada and toppings than other types.
 Enjoy!

 Hungry for more?

 Subscribe to never miss a recipe.

 Carne Asada Fries